ongoing by Tim Bray · RFC 9839 and Bad Unicode

 RFC 8264: PRECIS Framework: Preparation, Enforcement, and

-; the first PRECIS predecessor was published in 2002.
+Comparison of Internationalized Strings in Application Protocols; the first PRECIS predecessor was published in 2002.

 8264 is 43 pages long, containing a very